Register to donate here:

 Phone (816) 210-6801

-Celebrate Community, a joint initiative of the four major volunteer service organizations, will launch this year with a focus on local community service during the week of Sept.
-11 - 17, 2022.
+Celebrate Community, a joint initiative of the four major volunteer service organizations, with a focus on local community service.

 Lion Irene Haws knew it would take some time to organize a first time event .
 The Topeka event was held later, in February of 2023 and also included Civitan and Sertoma Clubs.

-Over the past two years, the four major service club organizations (Kiwanis, Lions, Optimist and Rotary) have been meeting regularly to share ideas and identify opportunities to collaborate in the areas of Environmental, Food Insecurity, and Health & Wellness.
-This year, “Celebrate Community” will be held during the week of September 11-17, 2022.
+Over the past few years, the four major service club organizations (Kiwanis, Lions, Optimist and Rotary) have been meeting regularly to share ideas and identify opportunities to collaborate in the areas of Environmental, Food Insecurity, and Health & Wellness.
 We encourage you to organize a project that fits the needs of your community and the interests and talents of your members.
 Consider ways to team up with other service clubs.

 “We have so many common goals and objectives,” said Peter Mancuso, 2021-22 Kiwanis International president.
 “The Celebrate Community initiative is one way to join together to work on a project that will have a measurable impact on communities around the world.”